Backfeed/docs/organizing.md

 ## One-click deployment

 Any changes in frontend or backend should be put online with the least possible effort.
-This makes it possible to show changes or prototypes immediately to "the client" (in this case, "the client" = Matan and Primavera), and wil make resolving bugs or adding functionality much less painful
+This makes it possible to show changes or prototypes immediately to "the client" (in this case, "the client" = Matan and Primavera), and will make resolving bugs or adding functionality much less painful.

 ## Write good API documentation for the service

-The API documentation serves as a "contract" between frontend and backend developers - it is like a domain specific language that both can understand, and frontend-developers can be very precise about their wishes by expressing them as proposed changes to the API.
+The API documentation serves as a "contract" between frontend and backend developers - it is like a domain specific language that can be understood by both.
+Then, frontend developers could be very precise about their wishes by expressing them as proposed changes to the API.

 ## Create a written specifiction of the protocol